theupdateframework/taps/candidate-snapshot-merkle-tap.md

  that the version numbers did not decrease at any point.
 To make this scalable as the number of timestamps increases, the client will only download version information signed by the current timestamp file.
-Thus, rotating this key enables the registry to discard old snapshot Merkle tree data.
+Thus, rotating this key enables the repository to discard old snapshot Merkle tree data.

 The feature described in this TAP does not need to be implemented by all TUF implementations.
 It is an option for any adopter who is interested in the